 Welcome to Beauty In A Tik, where each week we put TikTok's viral beauty hacks and innovative trends to the test.

 If you're a Beauty In A Tik regular, you'll know that I'm not afraid to put my hair on the line for a TikTok hack.
-First and foremost, it's my job to weed out the weird (and often useless) trends from the wonderful ones.
+First and foremost, it's my job to discern the weird (and often useless) trends from the good ones.
 But more often than not, curiosity simply gets the better of me.
-It's why I decided to swap my frizz serum for dental floss, wash my hair with micellar water and put glycolic acid on my scalp (only the latter is now cemented in my hair routine).
+It's why I decided to swap my anti-frizz serum for dental floss, wash my hair with micellar water, and put glycolic acid on my scalp (only the latter is now cemented in my hair routine).

 One of this month's most viral hair hacks comes courtesy of New York City hairstylist Matthew Newman aka Matt Loves Hair on TikTok.
 What the hair professional doesn't know about achieving healthy hair isn't worth knowing, but they aren't averse to a DIY trick.
-In a video with 145.6k views and counting, Matt tips their hair conditioner (the one we'd all typically rinse out in the shower) into a bottle of water, then adds a few pumps of hair serum.
-Matt gives the mixture a good shake to ensure it's blended thoroughly before applying it to their lengths.
+In a video (since deleted) with over 145.6k views, Newman tips their hair conditioner (the one we'd all typically rinse out in the shower) into a bottle of water, then adds a few pumps of hair serum.
+Newman gives the mixture a good shake to ensure it's blended thoroughly before applying it to their hair.
 "DIY leave-in conditioner — yes please!"

-Judging by the thousands of likes, it's a hack that many of Matt's followers needed, particularly after the cold winter which, it seems, has left our hair positively parched.
+Judging by the thousands of likes, it's a hack that many of Newman's followers needed, particularly after the cold winter which, it seems, has left our hair dry.
 I'm certainly in that boat.
 I have a lot of hair, which becomes frizzy after washing and as soon as I step outside, regardless of the weather.
 I rely heavily on serums and oils, depending on how much hold and moisture I feel my hair needs (I wash it two to three times a week).
-Could Matt's homemade (ish) concoction replace them all and potentially save me some money in the long run?
+Could this homemade (ish) concoction replace them all and potentially save me some money in the long run?

-I'm currently using Hair Proud Super Hydrating Conditioner, £7.95, with moisturising argan and jojoba oil and hydrating hyaluronic acid.
-I love how it makes my hair smell (expensive, despite the affordable price tag) and feel (smooth, soft and manageable).
-I repurposed a bottle of face mist and made sure it was adequately clean before filling it halfway with water, squeezing in some conditioner and filling it up to the top with L'Oréal Elvive Hydra Hyaluronic Acid Serum, £12.99.
+I'm currently using Hair Proud Super Hydrating Conditioner, with moisturizing argan and jojoba oil and hydrating hyaluronic acid.
+I love how it makes my hair smell (expensive, despite the affordable price tag) and feel (smooth, soft, and manageable).
+I repurposed a bottle of face mist, made sure it was adequately clean before filling it halfway with water, squeezing in some conditioner, and filling it up to the top with L'Oréal Elvive Hydra Hyaluronic Acid Serum.
 Then I gave it a vigorous shake to combine everything.

 Applying it felt just like the professionally formulated leave-in conditioners I've tried in the past, as the texture was a lightweight milk.
-I pulled it through damp lengths and gave it a once-over with a wide-tooth comb to make sure it was distributed relatively evenly, then reached for my hairdryer (Hershesons The Great Hairdryer, £295, in case you were wondering).
+I pulled it through damp lengths and gave it a once-over with a wide-tooth comb to make sure it was distributed relatively evenly, then reached for my hairdryer.

-The top photo is my hair after washing and rough-dried with a hairdryer, without any hair product.
-It's knotty, frizzy and dry.
-The photo underneath is my hair after washing, rough-dried after having applied the DIY leave-in conditioner to damp hair.
-As you can see, there's a marked difference in terms of shine and smoothness but it also felt a lot better: soft but not so airy that I had to contend with frizz and flyaways.
+The top photo is my hair after washing and rough-drying with a hairdryer, without any hair product.
+It's knotty, frizzy, and dry.
+The photo underneath is my hair after washing, rough-drying, and having applied the DIY leave-in conditioner to damp hair.
+As you can see, there's a marked difference in terms of shine and smoothness, but it also felt a lot better: soft but not so airy that I had to contend with frizz and flyaways.
 It gave me just the right amount of hold.
 I'd even say it performs just like some expensive leave-in conditioners I've used previously.
 In fact, I prefer it.

-Diego says that adding water to conditioner and serum shouldn't alter the formulation but agrees with Luke and adds that it can tone down the strength and efficiency of each product.
-Luke also suggests watching out if your chosen serum is silicone-based.
+Miranda says that adding water to conditioner and serum shouldn't alter the formulation but agrees with Benson and adds that it can tone down the strength and efficiency of each product.
+Benson also suggests watching out if your chosen serum is silicone-based.
 "Without special emulsifiers," which are ingredients that ensure formulas don't separate, "water and silicone won't really mix."

 Another possible downside to this hack (depending on how much conditioner you use and how much product you apply) is product buildup.
 I haven't noticed this just yet as I use my hair products sparingly, but I could definitely see how applying too much could weigh my hair down and make my scalp feel itchy.

 Nevertheless, the DIY leave-in conditioner currently lives in my bathroom cupboard.
 I plan to use it during my next hair wash and beyond, especially as the weather warms up.
-If you don't want to get your DIY on, Luke recommends looking to an established haircare brand.
-"There are leave-in conditioners for all hair types," says Luke, who would rather use something professionally formulated.
+If you don't want to get your DIY on, Benson recommends looking to an established haircare brand.
+"There are leave-in conditioners for all hair types," says Benson, who would rather use something professionally formulated.
 "They're so concentrated, you don't need to use a lot.
 This means they should last a fair amount of time."
-If your hair requires additional hydration, a leave-in conditioner is always a great idea, adds Diego, who rates Maria Nila Structure Repair Leave In Cream, £24.
+If your hair requires additional hydration, a leave-in conditioner is always a great idea, adds Miranda, who recommends Maria Nila Structure Repair Leave In Cream.

-R29 also loves Aussie Hair Insurance Hair Conditioner Spray, £5, for fine hair that tangles easily, and Rhyme & Reason Curl & Quench Leave-In Conditioner, £8.99, for curls, both of which are brilliant, affordable high street options.
-Also try Shea Moisture Jamaican Black Castor Oil Strengthen & Restore Leave-In Conditioner, £9.26, and Mielle Organics Pomegranate & Honey Leave-In Conditoner, £15, which are great for hair on the fragile and dry side.
+R29 also loves Aussie Hair Insurance Hair Conditioner Spray for fine hair that tangles easily, and Rhyme & Reason Curl & Quench Leave-In Conditioner for curls, both of which are brilliant, affordable options.
+Also try Shea Moisture Jamaican Black Castor Oil Strengthen & Restore Leave-In Conditioner and Mielle Organics Pomegranate & Honey Leave-In Conditioner, which are great for hair on the fragile and dry side.